 - Introduction to Specific Learning Disabilities

 Learn more about the education specialist degree in school psychology in the UWEC course catalog.

 To enroll in our school psychology program, please submit an application.
-As part of the application process, you will be asked to fill out a personal statement.
-Please describe your experience working with children and individuals from diverse backgrounds, interest in school psychology as a career, professional goals and personal strengths.
+As part of the application process, you will be asked to submit a personal statement.
+The personal statement should describe your experiences in working with children and individuals from diverse backgrounds, interest in school psychology as a career, professional goals and personal strengths.
 You will also need to include:

 - Three letters of reference, preferably from faculty.
 Please mail directly to Admissions.

 - Official transcripts from each institution where a degree was obtained (except UW-Eau Claire).
 Transcripts also are required from any institution where graduate coursework was completed that may be considered for transfer.
 Transcripts should be mailed directly to the Admissions Office.

 - General aptitude scores of the Graduate Record Examination (GRE).

 - Total undergraduate GPA of 3.0 or higher.

 - GRE Verbal score of 146 or higher.

 - Bachelor's degree from an accredited university or college.